8x8Cloud/ramlbadges/README.md

     * Select **Just the `push` event**
     * Check the **Active** checkbox
     * Click **Update webhook**
-9. Push a commit that adds or modified a `.raml` file
+9. Push a commit that adds or modifies a `.raml` file
 10. See your RAML file's valid status and documentation ... like a ***boss***!!

 # Tests